Tiger Mountain (Washington): Paragliding history

 Poo Poo Point is a bare ridge on the west side of Tiger Mountain.
-The point is a popular launching point for paragliding and hang gliding.
-The point is reached by the Chirico Trail, which starts at the landing zone for the hang gliders and paragliders in a field adjacent to the Issaquah-Hobart Road, or by taking the High School Trail which begins on 2nd Avenue just south of Issaquah High School.
+The name "Poo Poo" Point came from the sound of the steam whistles that loggers used to communicate along the mountainside.
+As recently as the 1970s, the area was owned by Weyerhaeuser and used for commercial logging.
+The clear-cut area became popular with hang gliders and paragliders as a launching spot reachable by old logging roads.
+The point is now reached by the Chirico Trail, which starts at the landing zone for the hang gliders and paragliders in a field adjacent to the Issaquah-Hobart Road, or by taking the High School Trail which begins on 2nd Avenue just south of Issaquah High School.
 Many people fly year-round (weather permitting) and have flown cross-country flights exceeding 75 mi.